SherG/tester1/site/content/post/fit-after-fifty-5-fitness-myths-debunked.md

 #### Safety Risks of Jogging

-We note that jogging can also put both men and women at risk of being mugged or assaulted.
+Jogging can also put both men and women at risk of being mugged or assaulted.

-A search of Google News for "jogger" usually returns multiple crime incidents.
+Sadly, a search of Google News for "jogger" usually returns multiple crime incidents.

 ### Aerobic vs. Anaerobic:  Debunking Misconceptions